-For older dogs who are not teething, you should completely and fully ignore your dog for 5 minutes.
-Leave the room, if you can and go about your business as if he or she is invisible.
-This is often difficult to do, as many owners feel badly that their dog is asking for attention; however remember that in the long run a brief few minutes of not giving attention will pave the way for a lifetime of a dog who does not bite you…this is a great trade off !
+This is often difficult to do, as many owners feel badly that their dog is asking for attention; however remember that in the long run a brief few minutes of not giving attention will pave the way for a lifetime of a dog that does not bite you…this is a great trade off.

 Do not look at your dog, do not speak, do not touch your dog.
 Your Yorkie has already been given the 1st message of your “Ouch!” that his actions caused you pain.
 Now, you must train your dog that biting = being ignored, having zero fun and life is boring and that not biting = fun, attention, play time, treats and praise.